-Entries for the 2021 event opened on 1st October 2020.
+Entries for the 2022 event will open on 13th September 2021.
 For more information on the entry process and timelines please contact us.

 *The Upper Tana Natural Resources Management Project’s “Social Economic and Ecological Impact Study” of Wildlife Barriers In The Mt Kenya Ecosystem, Thuchi -Thingithu Rivers in Tharaka Nithi & Meru Counties

 The annual Rhino Charge has raised over KSh 1.6 billion for the vital projects managed by Rhino Ark who seek to create a win-win equilibrium that balances the needs of local communities with the goal of protecting nature.

 The cancellation of this year’s event is a huge loss, but the work of Rhino Ark continues, and is in fact more important now than ever.